Andrea Kendall-Taylor and Alina Polyakova write for the Brookings Institution that Europe’s political fragmentation threatens to lead to paralysis.

 But the far right can’t be blamed.
 During Merkel’s first two grand coalitions, it wasn’t even in parliament.
 When the Alternative for Germany first won seats in 2017, Merkel tried to form a government with the liberal Freedom Democrats and Greens; a previously untried combination.
 It were the liberals who refused the deal.

 The situation in Sweden is also more complicated.
 Johan Wahlström told me last year that the problem there isn’t fragmentation per se, but the parties’ inexperience with forming coalitions across blocs.
 The Social Democrats were long able to corral other left-wing parties into coalitions while the four center-right parties usually stuck together.
-When the far right won 13 percent support in 2018, neither bloc had a majority anymore, forcing the parties to innovate.
+When the far right won 13 percent support in 2018, neither bloc had a majority anymore, forcing the mainstream parties to innovate.

 It’s a similar problem here in Spain, where the liberal Citizens ruled out a coalition with Pedro Sánchez’ Socialists before the election in April.
 That meant the only possible outcomes were a right-wing government with the support of the far-right Vox or a left-wing government with the support of the far-left Podemos.